 “Scottish science and innovation makes a vital contribution to the UK’s world-class research base, bringing benefits for business and society as whole.
 However, our position has been made very clear to date on this important issue: if Scotland left the UK, the current framework for research could not continue,” according to Mr Freeman.

-George Freeman, recently appointed Minister for Life Sciences, leaves No.10 “All the evidence suggests that being part of the UK complements and strengthens Scotland’s world-class research base.
+“All the evidence suggests that being part of the UK complements and strengthens Scotland’s world-class research base.
 Scottish institutions and researchers benefit from substantial funding, underpinned by a UK-wide tax base, with access to a nationwide network of world-class facilities and skills.”

 Mr Freeman, Britain’s first Life Sciences minister, spent 15 years in the sector before becoming an MP in 2010.
 He was involved in raising finance for start-ups and was involved in developing the Scottish Life Science Strategy for the Scottish Executive in 2005-2006.

 Earlier this month, the Royal Society of Edinburgh, Scotland’s national science academy, warned of a “continuing sense of uncertainty and unease” held by many researchers over how an independent Scotland would continue to fund scientific research within its borders.

 Scottish universities and higher education institutes receive £257m from UK research councils, which is 13.1 per cent of the total government science budget compared with Scotland’s contribution of 8 per cent to the UK economy and 8.4 per cent of the UK population.

 In addition, non-university institutions, such as Roslin Institute near Edinburgh where Dolly was cloned, receive UK research councils funding.
 Roslin received £8.7m from Biotechnology and Biological Sciences Research Council.